Customer: Can we exchange our systems?

 Simply put, IaC is about infrastructure automation using code.
 In an IaC environment, administrators write and deploy config files that are machine-readable for automatically provisioning IT infrastructure and maintaining the infrastructure always at the desired state.
 Using IaC config files, you can automate deployments of networks, virtual machines, servers, databases, etc.

-What are the principles and best practices of Infrastructure as code?
+- Principles and best practices of Infrastructure as code

-As organizations are aggressively embracing the IaC tools revolution, the market is getting flooded with infrastructure as code tools.
+As organizations aggressively embrace the IaC tools revolution, the market is flooded with infrastructure-as-code tools.
 So, choosing the right cloud infrastructure automation tool for your organization is the key.
 Let’s review the IaC tools lists!

 Terraform is a popular open-source tool for infrastructure as code orchestration offered by Hashicorp.
 It was written by Mitchell Hashimoto in Go language and supports Windows, Linux, macOS, FreeBSD, Solaris, and OpenBSD platforms.
 With a consistent CLI workflow, it enables you to manage various cloud services using declarative configuration files from cloud APIs.